Zebra

 Scientific Name Of Zebra

 The English name "Zebra" derives from Italian, Spanish or Portuguese.
-Its origins may lie in the Latin aquifers, meaning "Wild Horse".
-Zebras are striped African mammals of the family Equidae and the genus "Equus" which refers to a group of mammals that include horses, donkeys and zebras.
+Its origins may lie in the Latin aquifer, meaning "Wild Horse".
+Zebras are striped African mammals of the family Equidae and the genus "Equus", which refers to a group of mammals that include horses, wild asses and domesticated donkeys.
+"Equus" is the only living genus within the family Equidae.
 There are three living species of zebra:

 Facts And Features About Zebra